Matthias84/cleanship/readme.md

 The code is Python3 using the Django 2 framework and bootstrap3 webfrontend toolkit.

 Currently **alpha** , so expect that we will break your installation / data / modules / ... !
 Migrations will cause data lost!
+This version is a preview with a lot of limitations:
+* frontend UI not polished
+* read-only API
+* some performance issues
+* hardcoded settings

 ![admin webinterface showing details of a opened issue](doc/img/cleanship%20admin%20issue%20detail%20example.png)
 ![office webinterface showing details of a opened issue](doc/img/cleanship%20office%20issue%20detail%20example.png)

 # Features

+* staff frontend
 * issues with georeference
 * groups to maintain / delegate issues
 * admin backend
+* api compatible with open311
 * import Klarschiff legacy data

 # Usage